beccalatto/multi_sta_lta/README.md

 ## /parameter evaluation/

-Chapter3Section2.ipynb: Open access Python notebook used for the computational analysis and compilation of figures included in Section 2 of Chapter 3.
+Section2.ipynb: Open access Python notebook used for the computational analysis and compilation of figures included in Section 2 of Event detection for cryoseismology.
 Notebook sections organized by...

-□ 3.2.2 Simulation of test waveforms for algorithm development □ 3.2.2.1 Representative event classes
+□ 2.2 Simulation of test waveforms for algorithm development □ 2.2.1 Representative event classes
-□ 3.2.2.2 Simulated seismic signal
+□ 2.2.2 Simulated seismic signal
-□ 3.2.3 Parameter search to optimize the application of the multi-STA/LTA □ 3.2.3.1 Defining the fine-grid of parameters
+□ 2.3 Parameter search to optimize the application of the multi-STA/LTA □ 2.3.1 Defining the fine-grid of parameters
-□ 3.2.3.2 Assessing for probability of event detection □ 3.2.3.3 Parameter search results
+□ 2.3.2 Assessing for probability of event detection
+□ 2.3.3 Parameter search results
-□ 3.2.3.5 Comparison of algorithms for synthetic data
+□ 2.3.5 Comparison of algorithms for synthetic data

 ## /MyAnalystPlots/